Milton Avery (1885-1965)

 We are available to examine your Avery painting or drawing anywhere in the world.

 You will generally receive your certificates of authenticity and authentication report within two weeks.
 Some complicated cases with difficult to research Avery paintings or drawings take longer.

 Our clients include Avery collectors, investors, tax authorities, insurance adjusters, appraisers, valuers, auctioneers, Federal agencies and many law firms.

-We Perform Milton Avery art authentication.
-Milton Avery appraisal.
-Milton Avery certificates of authenticity (COA).
-Milton Avery analysis, research, scientific tests, full art authentications.
+We perform Milton Avery art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Milton Avery or we will sell it for you.

 Milton Avery was an American painter of the modernist movement.
 While Avery was born in Altmar, New York, he spent most of his career in New York City.
 As a young adult, Avery was put to work at the local factory to help support his family.
 After the death oh his father and brother and law, Avery was responsible for his mother and many sisters.
 Despite his busy work schedule, Avery’s interest in art peaked at an early age.
 Avery started taking part-time classes at the Connecticut League of Art Students in Hartford.
 Over time, Avery rearranged his schedule so he could spend as much time painting as possible.

 In 1926, Avery married a young artist, Sally Michel, who helped support Avery by working as an illustrator.
 The artistic couple lived together in New York City, where Avery enrolled at the Art Students League.
 Luckily for Avery, a collector Roy Neuberger, bought over one hundred of his paintings and donated them to international museums.
 Neuberger helped to spread Avery’s name and reputation as an influential painter.